gomorpheus/morpheus-docs/library/options/option_types.rst

 Inputs
 ------

-Option Types are custom input fields that can be added to Instance Types and Layouts, then presented in Instance, App, and Cloning wizards.
+Inputs are custom input fields that can be added to Instance Types and Layouts, then presented in Instance, App, and Cloning wizards.
 The resulting value is available in the Instance config map as <%=customOptions.fieldName%>.
 The fieldName and value can also be exported as Tags.

 .. image:: /images/provisioning/library/new_option_type.png
    :align: center
    :scale: 40%

-Create Option Type
+Create Input
 ^^^^^^^^^^^^^^^^^^

 .. note:: All possible fields listed.
 Displayed fields depend on ``TYPE`` selection

 NAME
- Name of the Option Type
+ Name of the Input
 DESCRIPTION
- Description for reference in Option Type list view FIELD NAME
+ Description for reference in Input list view
+FIELD NAME
  This is the input fieldName property that the value gets assigned to